Childhood Cancer Facts & Figures

 Having a child with cancer is hard on the whole family.
 A child does not understand why he or she is suffering, siblings feel hurt and left out, and parents are torn between the emotional extremes of love and fear.
 Every member of the family is angry, worried and depressed.

-In Hong Kong, some 170 children contract the disease each year – about one child in every 10,000.
+In Hong Kong, in average 180 children contract the disease each year – about one child in every 10,000.
 However, two out of three child cancer patients nowadays outlive their doctors.
 For current statistics in Hong Kong, please see the table below.

 Cancer in children is different from cancer in adults, and quite often the chances of winning the battle are also much better.
 Since the 1970’s, when most children diagnosed with cancer had little hope of survival, cure rates have increased significantly.
 And as a consequence, the number of survivors of childhood cancer has grown dramatically.